-Non-Research Professional Track Faculty: J. Hodgson, S. La Touche-Howard, M.S.
-Reynolds, K. Sharp, T. Zeeger
+Non-Research Professional Track Faculty: M.S.
+Reynolds, Z. Saboori, S. Saperstein, K. Sharp, T. Zeeger

-In the Community Health major academic advising is not mandatory, but is strongly encouraged.
+In the Community Health major academic advising is mandatory in your first semester and in your senior year.
 It is recommended that students meet with an academic advisor once per semester at a minimum.
-To schedule an academic advising appointment with Matt Wootten or Jenny Hodgson, Community Health Academic Advisors, go to: https://appointments-sphl.umd.edu/ramonline
+To schedule an academic advising appointment with a Community Health Academic Advisor or a BCH Academic Advising Graduate Assistant, go to our website.

 HLTH491: Community Health Internship

 HLTH491: Community Health Internship is a unique and rewarding experience that provides Community Health majors with the opportunity to work in a mentored, professional, public and community health setting prior to graduation.
 This required internship is completed during the student's final semester after all other academic requirements have been successfully completed.
 HLTH491 is a 12 credit, 36 hours per week (15 weeks) requirement, and should be considered a full-time commitment.
 Students may not enroll in other classes during the internship semester.